leoreigoto/leoreigoto.github.io/README.md

 ### Automation of an aquaponic system
-Objective: Automate an aquaponic system
+Objective: To design and implement an automated aquaponic system, aiming to optimize resource utilization, improve system efficiency, and streamline the cultivation of both plants and aquatic organisms.

 C/C++ , IoT, Arduino, Automation, Engineering